 After Sinus Surgery

-Pain medication will be given in the recovery room, and you will be instructed when the next dose may be given at home.
-Do not take pain medication on an empty stomach (will cause nausea).
-Use of narcotic pain medication can lead to constipation and may require the use of stool softeners.
+Medication to control discomfort will be given in the recovery room, and you will be instructed when the next dose may be given at home.
+Do not take medication on an empty stomach (will cause nausea).

-Antibiotics should be started the evening following surgery.
+Antibiotics should be started the evening of surgery.
 Anti-inflammatories / steroids should be continued the day after surgery.

 Diet: avoid hot and spicy foods for 5 days.
 Be sure to maintain hydration with adequate liquid intake.